 And you get a special bonus…

-As well as being one of the country’s literary greats, Franz Grillparzer was director of the Hofkammerarchiv (Archive of the Aulic Chancellery) from 1832 to 1856.
+As well as being one of the country’s literary greats, Franz Grillparzer held the position of director of the Hofkammerarchiv (Archive of the Aulic Chancellery) from 1832 to 1856.
 You can look into his office with all its original furniture, such as the standing desk he used for his writing endeavours.

 In another of history’s quirks, Grillparzer once shared a house with Beethoven and put his literary talent to work to write the eulogy for the great composer’s funeral.